larryms/MCW-Linux-lift-and-shift/Whiteboard design session/WDS student guide - Linux lift and shift.md

 The following objectives were put in place:

--   Migrate customer support systems from on-premises to Azure and achieve cost reduction without lowering the quality-level of Fabrikam support operations.
+-   Migrate customer support systems from on-premises to Azure and achieve cost reduction without lowering the quality-level of Fabrikam support operations

--   With Azure Linux support, leverage infrastructure as a service (IaaS) or platform as a service (PaaS) approaches for an on-schedule, agile migration to the cloud.
+-   With Azure Linux support, leverage infrastructure as a service (IaaS) or platform as a service (PaaS) approaches for an on-schedule, agile migration to the cloud

--   Implement Azure ExpressRoute and its highly secured connection to migrate systems that had proven difficult to migrate to the cloud previously.
+-   Implement Azure ExpressRoute and its highly secured connection to migrate systems that had proven difficult to migrate to the cloud previously

 After completing a cloud readiness assessment of the application for Fabrikam, A. Datum has gathered the following information:

--   Helpdesk software is deployed on a single VM running a traditional LAMP stack (Linux, Apache, MySQL & PHP).
+-   Helpdesk software is deployed on a single VM running a traditional LAMP stack (Linux, Apache, MySQL & PHP)

--   Linux Ubuntu 16.04, Apache 2, MySQL 5.6 (100GB DB), and PHP 7.0 are the current versions.
+-   Linux Ubuntu 16.04, Apache 2, MySQL 5.6 (100GB DB), and PHP 7.0 are the current versions

 -   The VM is hosted on a VMWare infrastructure using 8vCPUs and 16GB of RAM.
 When asked about why the applications required 8vCPUs, the FGMO team stated that during busy periods the server can get overloaded.
 They decided to scale up the VM to handle the load when needed.